lisasivak/prefer/details/overview/2data.md

 __The dataset will be provided to the participants of the data challenge after sighing the user statement.__

 Read further:
-- [Tips](/posts/posts/2023-12-20-liss-tips.qmd) for navigating the LISS dataset used in the challenge
+- [Tips](/posts/posts/2024-03-20-prefer-datasets.qmd) for navigating the LISS datasets used in the challenge

 ![](/images/scheme liss.png)